 A.1.
 Information for Public Disclosure

-Information for public disclosure should be readily available on the organization’s website in the format and location specified by the CIF, with a hyperlink to the CIF website.
-The CIF website will also have available the relevant information which was provided at the time of the Certification Application.
-The information on the organization’s website should be kept up-to-date (within 4 weeks of changes occurring), whereas the CIF website will be updated only as part of the annual Certification Application process.
+Information for public disclosure should be readily available on the organization’s website in the format and location specified by the CIF; with a hyperlink to the CIF website: https://selfcert.cloudindustryforum.org/certification (see Document 3: Guidance for Cloud Service Providers for specific instructions on presentation of information).
+The CIF website will also have available the relevant information which was provided at the time of the certification application.

-Optional categories of information (designated below by ‘Optional’), if publicly disclosed, shall include all of the types of information shown for each category.
-Any optional categories of information which are not publicly disclosed shall be disclosed as part of “Information for Contracting”.
-(Disclosure of Industry Association Memberships is optional in both cases.)
+Optional categories of information (designated below by ‘Optional’), if publicly disclosed, shall include all the types of information shown for each category.
+Any optional categories of information that are not publicly disclosed shall be disclosed as part of the “Information for Contracting”.
+(Disclosure of Industry Association Memberships is optional in both cases).